DoD-Platform-One/monitoring/docs/kubernetes-monitoring.md

 For monitoring the entire kubernetes cluster, that comprises node_exporter, cAdvisor, kube_state_metrics and the prometheus instance itself, all such endpoints need to be defined in a configmap that is referenced by the Prometheus Pod.

 ☞ At the point, it is worth mentioning that in addition to monitoring kubernetes cluster, application workloads running as Pods need to be monitored as well, as the whole reason kubernetes exists is to to orchestrate the application containers.
 The mechanism of metrics collection remains the same and all the additional endpoints exposed by applications for metrics need to be defined in Prometheus configuration.
-Making updates to the configmap everytime there is a change does not scale well operationally due to the decentralized nature of application deployment in a cluster.
+Making updates to the configmap every time there is a change does not scale well operationally due to the decentralized nature of application deployment in a cluster.
 The solution to this problem is a service discovery mechanism so that prometheus configuration can automatically be updated by discovery of new endpoints when an application is deployed.
 This is done using service monitors and this is the prime driver for the Prometheus operator.
 The architecture of the Prometheus operator [Prometheus operator](prometheus-operator.md) is described in a separate document.

 ## Metrics Visualization